Vancouver Flag Shop - Causes We Support

 No More Cruelty

 No More Cruelty, an animal welfare group was founded by Crystal (top left), our marketing manager at The Flag Shop head office.
-Together with her sister Rosemary (top right), they advocate and assist with various animal rescue efforts by coordinating with various volunteers and rescue groups in Taiwan.
+Together with her sister Rosemary (top right), they advocate and assist with various animal rescue efforts by coordinating with various volunteers and rescue groups in Taiwan and Canada.

-The above picture was taken at the Taipei International Airport in March 2014.
-Crystal was the volunteer escort to accompany these seven rescued dogs to Canada where they had new homes waiting for them.
+The above picture was taken at the Taipei International Airport in March 2014, with seven rescued dogs ready to fly to Canada where they had new homes waiting for them.

 Discount for Public Schools

 Our President, Susan Braverman, is a former public school teacher so she knows exactly what goes into making the school environment both inviting and educational for the students.
 She also understands that teachers and school districts have limited budgets to cover their expenses every year.
 This is the reason The Flag Shop Vancouver offers a 15% discount to all public school educators and school districts.
 We believe in supporting public education and teachers in whatever way we can.